g3rhard/sysops-framework/content/docs/chapter-03-structure.md

   "Operations teams don't need sprints; they need cycles that match the rhythm of their work."
 ---

-> _"Operations teams don't need sprints; they need cycles that match the rhythm of their work."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: